top of page

 20160913_194422-400m.jpg

 DC Fast Charging is the quickest way to recharge a battery on the go.
-These stations are often installed by highway corridors or by busy highway intersections around bigger metro areas.
+These stations are often installed near highway corridors and also in metro areas.
 Usually, people stop between 20-60 minutes at these charging stations and treat their stop as a good time to grab a bite to eat, stretch their legs, and check their email.
 This provides good opportunities for local businesses.

 20190518_152014-400.jpg